 - Think of it as an experiment.
 Running a CRP doesn’t mean you have to go all in then and there.
 Keep note of how employees reacted to the technology and how it would affect their jobs.
 Consider the CRP a success if it prompted discussion, got people thinking why parts of the business operate the way it does, and how technology can transform (for the better) the way people can do their jobs.

-Didn’t get enough of CRPs?
-Read 5 Steps to a Successful Conference Room Pilot.
+More: Read 5 Steps to a Successful Conference Room Pilot.
 Check out a recap with the infographic below.

 Like this post?
 If you find joy and value in what I write please consider donating by “buying me a coffee”.